 Press-fit plumbing

 Press-fit is a modern method of joining copper pipework using engineered fittings and a powered press tool.
-It creates a strong, reliable seal without soldering and without open flames.
+It creates a strong, reliable seal — without soldering, and without open flames.

 No hot works